 What is Aliyah?

 Aliyah is a process of obtaining Israeli citizenship based on the Law of Return established in 1950.
 In order to be qualified for Aliyah, one simply must be Jewish, the child of Jews, or even the grandchild of Jews.
 Once eligible for Aliyah, the immigration process to Israel is expected to be efficient and easy.
 After completing the process of Aliyah, the individual is referred to as an Oleh, meaning a new immigrant.
-Here at Decker, Pex, & Ofir, we help coordinate and expedite the process of making Aliyah to Israel.
+Our law offices helps coordinate and expedite the process of making Aliyah to Israel.

 Background of Case

 In the 1990s, many Russians were migrating to Israel based on the Law of Return, because of the fall of the Soviet Union and opening of the borders.
 With such an overload of Olim and individuals attempting to become Israeli citizens, many assumed that it would be easy to forge some documentation and gain citizenship through Aliyah.
 In the case of Max, an individual who migrated to Israel from Russia in 1990, things did not go as smoothly as anticipated.